amorphousphage/bowling-reservation-planner/README.md

 A flask application for displaying and recording bowling lane reservations for any bowling center.

 ## current features
-- Display a bowling lane reservation plan for today for 12 bowling lanes (number of lanes can be adapted in the code).
-The default timeframe is 12pm - 2 am (can be adapted in the code).
+- Display a bowling lane reservation plan for today for 12 bowling lanes (number of lanes can be modified in the code).
+The default timeframe is 12pm - 2 am (can be modified in the code).
 - Date picker functionality to show the reservation plan for any given day.
 - Display bowling reservations with the following data:
     - Date of the reservation